 Last, but not least, having an open mind and a willing heart can go a long way towards preparing you for the rehab-recovery process.

 It’s not uncommon for people considering addiction treatment to have feelings of guilt and shame over the life they’ve led.
-Likewise, negative attitudes towards “addicts” can easily feed into your own feelings of shame, according to the Journal of Frontiers in Psychiatry.
+Likewise, negative attitudes towards “addicts” can easily feed into your own feelings of shame.

 What’s most important at this point is taking back control of your life from the effects of addiction.
 Ultimately, negative attitudes don’t have to influence the choices you make for your life, especially when it comes to getting well.